 Cornichons complement pork dishes, such as grilled pork chops, and they're a key ingredient in the charcuterie sauce.
 It's a classic sauce for pork made by sautéeing minced onion in butter or lard, then adding vinegar and demi-glace, reducing and then finishing with julienned cornichons.

-You can also simply add them to sandwiches, or spear them on a toothpick and serve them as part of a classic relish plate—sort of a cross between a crudité platter and an antipasti plate.
+You can also simply add them to sandwiches, or spear them on a toothpick and serve them as part of a classic relish plate—sort of a cross between a crudité platter and an antipasto plate.
 They also go nicely with deviled eggs.

 What Do They Taste Like?

-Cornichons are tart and sweet, with a briny flavor fortified by the various herbs and spices that were used in the pickling process.
-They're less sour than dill pickles, and pack a refreshing, zesty flavor, making them the perfect counterpoint to the rich, dense flavors of a charcuterie plate, or the heavy richness of steak tartare.
-Their crunchy texture also provides a pleasant counterpoint to those sorts of meaty dishes.
+Cornichons are tart and sweet, with a briny flavor fortified by whatever herbs and spices are used in the pickling process.
+They're crisp and crunchy, but less sour than dill pickles, and pack a refreshing, zesty flavor, making them a great counterpoint to the rich, dense flavors of a charcuterie plate, or the heavy richness of steak tartare.

 Where to Buy Cornichons

 Cornichons are available in many conventional grocery stores and most specialty food stores.
 You'll either find them along with the pickles, or else huddled with the mustards and pickled condiments like olives or artichokes.
 You may also find them at the olive bar or salad bar if your grocery or supermarket offers one of those.

-Pickling is an extremely effective method of food preservation, since the acid in the vinegar as well as the salt and sugar in the brine all combine to produce an environment that is highly inhospitable to the growth of the bacteria that cause food spoilage.
-Therefore, an unopened jar of cornichons has an extremely long shelf life.
-And once opened, a jar of cornichons stored in the refrigerator will last for many months.
+Pickling is an extremely effective method of food preservation since the acid in the vinegar, as well as the salt and sugar in the brine, produce an environment that is highly inhospitable to the bacteria that causes food spoilage.
+An unopened jar of cornichons has an extremely long shelf life.
+Once opened, a jar of cornichons stored in the refrigerator will last for many months.